johnnguyencodes/code-notes/README.md

   1. Update a note

 ### The client can send DELETE requests to the server to remove from the database to:

   1. Delete a note

 ### Devices
-* The app can be properly viewed on a desktop and on an iPad in landscape mode.
+* The app can be properly viewed on the desktop and on an iPad in landscape mode.

 ## Lessons Learned
   1. Accessing the local storage using React.js functions and dynamically display data using React.js virtual DOM functions